 Litho in U.S.A.
-Part No. 22595328 A • First Edition ©Copyright General Motors Corporation 1994 All Rights Reserved
+Part No. 22639051 B First Edition

+©Copyright General Motors Corporation 1996 All Rights Reserved

-How to Use This Manual
+How to Use this Manual

 Many people read their owner's manual from beginning to end when they first receive their new vehicle.
-This will help you learn about the features and controls for your vehicle.
+If you do this, it will help you learn about the features and controls for your vehicle.
 In this manual, you'll find that pictures and words work together to explain things quickly.